Mansi-Tiwari/cryptoverse/README.md

    - Select a specific cryptocurrency from the available options.
    - Gain insights into the market stats, details about the coin, and view charts representing trading trends.
    - Adjust the time frame (24 hours, 7 days, 3 months, or 1 year) to analyze the historical trends of the cryptocurrency.

+## Feedback and Support

+If you have any feedback, suggestions, or issues regarding the website, please feel free to open an issue in the GitHub repository.
+## License

+This project is licensed under the [MIT License](LICENSE).